 In addition, when grading senior theses:

-1. The first reader of a thesis will submit detailed written comments (which will be distributed to the student) and a tentative grade by the date required.
+- The first reader of a thesis will submit detailed written comments (which will be distributed to the student) and a tentative grade by the date required.

-2. The second reader will submit brief written comments (which will be distributed to the student), summarizing the strengths and weaknesses of the thesis and noting the main criteria used in deciding the tentative grade and submit this information by the date required.
+- The second reader will submit brief written comments (which will be distributed to the student), summarizing the strengths and weaknesses of the thesis and noting the main criteria used in deciding the tentative grade and submit this information by the date required.

-3. When the first and second reader of each thesis have reported their grade into the database as per faculty grading instructions, the following process takes place:
+- When the first and second reader of each thesis have reported their grade into the database as per faculty grading instructions, the following process takes place:

 If the tentative grades of the first and second reader differ by one third of a group (+ or -), the grade of the faculty adviser becomes the final grade.
 This is referred to as Consensus.

 If the first and second reader grades differ by more than a third of a group the readers will be informed.
 They should confer and agree upon a mutually acceptable grade.
 This is referred to as Conference.
-In the event that the grade is decided by conference, the faculty advisor will provide, at the student's request, an oral description of the considerations and judgments that affected the readers' final decision.
-The advisor will not be expected to describe the readers' deliberations, or the process by which they reached an agreement.
+In the event that the grade is decided by conference, the faculty adviser will provide, at the student's request, an oral description of the considerations and judgments that affected the readers' final decision.
+The adviser will not be expected to describe the readers' deliberations, or the process by which they reached an agreement.
 Rather, the students will be informed about the basis of the agreement.

 If the first and second readers cannot agree upon a mutually acceptable grade they should inform the Director of Undergraduate Studies.
 A third reader will be appointed.
 The Director of Undergraduate Studies will determine the final grade once the third reader has provided brief written comments and a tentative grade.
 This is referred to as The Senior Representative.
 The Director of Undergraduate Studies will provide, at the student's request, an oral description of the considerations and judgments that affected the final decision.